Autoregressive Bandits: NUMERICAL VALIDATION

-\textbf{Setting}~~To demonstrate the importance of noise in this setting, we consider the two clairvoyant policies defined above.
+\textbf{Setting}~~~To demonstrate the importance of the noise in this setting, we consider the two clairvoyant policies defined above.
 We compare the optimal \texttt{Stochastic} policy (Equation~\ref{eq:opt_policy}) and the optimal policy for the \texttt{Deterministic} setting (Equation~\ref{eq:optimal_constant_policy}).
-The setting selected with $k=2$ is deliberately challenging and made of just two actions, $a_1$ and $a_2$, that are very close in terms of expected steady-state reward:
+The setting selected is challenging and made of $k=2$ actions, $a_1$ and $a_2$, that are very close in terms of expected steady-state reward: